steevineer/python-tutorial/README.md

 ```
 pip install -r requirements.txt
 ```
+- If `pip` is outdated, a message with instruction to upgrade should display.
 - Generate a new `django` app at the same location of workspace:
 ```
 django-admin startproject mysite